-We constructed Decision Tree with depth =2 on this small sample training set.
+We constructed a Decision Tree with depth =2 on this small sample training set.
 We use a mixture of ‘up-sampling’ and ‘down-sampling’ to a recipe size of 100 for each cuisine to deal with Imbalance data.
 Here is the result of the classification on the evaluation set

-We can see that without balancing the recipe in the training data, small sample size cuisine such as ‘Brazilian’ has accuracy of 0%.
-After performing ‘up-sampling’ and ‘down-sampling’, the model is able give a better classification.
+We can see that without balancing the recipe in the training data, small sample size cuisine such as ‘Brazilian’ has an accuracy of 0%.
+After performing ‘up-sampling’ and ‘down-sampling’, the model is able to give a better classification.

 Hiring Data Scientist / Engineer